North Carolina Rental Agreement

 • Lease Termination – North Carolina maintains different termination notification standards for periodic leases:

 • Landlord Entry – North Carolina doesn’t have a specific law about landlord entry.
-This means if the lease doesn’t set an entry policy otherwise, a landlord can enter at reasonable times for purposes such as repairs and inspections.
+This means if the lease doesn’t set an entry policy otherwise, a landlord can enter at reasonable times for purposes such as repairs and inspections, with reasonable advance notice (by custom, at least 24 hours).

 • Settling Legal Disputes – North Carolina allows landlord-tenant disputes in small claims court as long as the amount in controversy does not exceed $10,000.
 Unlike many states, North Carolina allows evictions in small claims.